jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-01-21.md

  * dasa.net.za
  * dasa.web.za

-* These are registered and *Lee* will donate them, should get the DASA details so that they are the register
+* These are registered and *Lee* will donate them to DASA, should get the DASA details so that DASA is recorded as the registrant.
+* *Lee* will setup redirects to dasa.org.za for all the domains, mail has already been alises in GApps.

 Minutes: